regexpr/polyglot-db/README.md

 * q6:	Output all businesses that were reviewed more than 700 times
 * q7:	The same query as above, but this time we count the reviews in the reviews collection
 * qa:	Run all queries above.

+# Furthermore
+* Why not testing the efficiency of the neo4j data model created by mongo-connector + neo4j doc manager?
+You can import the YELP dataset into the Neo4j directly by inserting the commands given in utils/Neo4jImportYelpJsons.txt into a cypher shell.